 View the full solicitation here.
 Concept papers will be due on June 7, 2022 at 5:00 p.m.
 PT / 8:00 p.m.
 ET.

 HPC4Mfg is funded by the Office of Energy Efficiency and Renewable Energy’s Advanced Manufacturing Office.
 HPC4Mfg is a subprogram of the High Performance Computing for Energy Innovation (HPC4EI) initiative.
 HPC4EI is managed by Lawrence Livermore National Laboratory.
-To learn more, visit the HPC4EI website and register to attend an informational webinar on May 10 or May 18.
+To learn more, visit the HPC4EI website.